 Mr. Britton has particular experience in meeting the specialized corporate, commercial and transactional need of clients in the life sciences industry.
-For over a decade he has worked closely with life sciences clients on corporate, commercial and strategic matters, including licensing and collaboration transactions; financing and investments; acquisitions, divestitures and other strategic corporate transactions; and securities reporting and compliance matters.
+For over 15 years he has worked closely with life sciences clients on corporate, commercial and strategic matters, including licensing and collaboration transactions; financing and investments; acquisitions, divestitures and other strategic corporate transactions; and securities reporting and compliance matters.

 - Medarex (now a part of Bristol-Myers Squibb) in global collaborations with Epicyte Pharmaceuticals and Immusol to research, develop, manufacture and commercialize monoclonal antibody products.

 - Chiron (now Novartis Vaccines and Diagnostics) in an in-license from Coley Pharmaceutical Group (now part of Pfizer).

 - Seragen, a Nasdaq-listed biotech, in the restructuring of its Canadian affiliate Seragen Biopharmaceuticals Ltd., the sale of certain company assets to Marathon Biopharmaceuticals, and the acquisition of Seragen by Ligand Pharmaceuticals.

 - Zycos in multiple venture capital financings, commercial transactions, and the sale of the company to MGI Pharma (now a subsidiary of Eisai).

 - Eisai Co., Ltd. in the reorganization of its North American affiliates.